DRBeauchamp/220-Coursework/README.md

     * AWS CLI version 2

 # The scripts:
-   -create-step-1.sh - creates a VPC, with a public subnet, associated resources and a single ec2 instance running Ubuntu 18.
+   * create-step-1.sh - creates a VPC, with a public subnet, associated resources and a single ec2 instance running Ubuntu 18.

-   -create-step-2.sh - ssh to that instance and gets Django installed and running the default "hello world" page at it's ip address.
+   * create-step-2.sh - ssh to that instance and gets Django installed and running the default "hello world" page at it's ip address.

-   -delete.sh - Cleans up and deletes all of the resources created in the first two scripts.
+   * delete.sh - Cleans up and deletes all of the resources created in the first two scripts.